 Eric started dance at the young age of 5 in his home town of Gloucester, MA.
 He hasn’t stopped dancing since.
 Growing up in the performing arts world, Eric found a passion for dance that turned into a love and respect for the craft that he has carried into all arenas of his life.
 Eric ensured a strong foundation by receiving ballet training with David Lee and Denise Cecere.
 His forte being tap, he studied under the tutelage of Tina LaFlam, Gene Murray and Rennie Gold.
 Eric has been instructing dance for over a decade across the North Shore, while contributing to various studio programs and summer masterclasses.
 His choreography has received numerous awards and he continues to ever evolve his style by educating himself believing that dance always has something new to offer.
 He believes dance should be a positive, creative and inspiring experience.

 Molly Tupper is a dance maker, performer and educator.
-Molly’s dance training began at Hamilton-Wenham School of Dance, where she danced from ages 3-18.
+Molly’s dance training began at The Hamilton Wenham School of Dance, where she danced from ages 3-18 studying Ballet, Pointe, Modern and Jazz techniques.
 She holds a BA from Smith College in Dance with a minor in Education & Child Studies.
 Through the Five College Dance Department she had many opportunities to perform, working with choreographers including Barbie Diewald, Jennifer Nugent, Rowan Salem and Candice Salyers.
 Her choreographic work has been shown at Smith College, Salem Arts Festival and the School for Contemporary Dance & Thought in Northampton.
 Molly is the workshop director of the Windhover Summer Dance Intensive in Rockport.
 Molly’s teaching and choreographic style draws from early modern dance techniques, primarily those of Doris Humphrey and Merce Cunningham, with influences of contemporary dance trends.